swapnica15/ybh_sandbox/_pages/wedding-brochure-adds.md

 Our Tipi receptions offer a rustic feel, seamlessly blending into the Yorkshire Dales landscape.

-Opt for wodden tables and benches or classic rounds with crisp linen and Chiavari chairs, a log burning fire and twinkling fairy lights.
+Opt for wooden tables and benches or classic rounds with crisp linen and Chiavari chairs, a log burning fire and twinkling fairy lights.
 The Tipi is the perfect space to feel at home in the country.

 Enjoy something a little bit different for up to 100 guests.